alicolville/shortcode-variables/readme.txt

 * New feature: Bulk import of shortcodes via CSV.
 * Improvement: Shortcodes can be deleted via Ajax on the list page.
 This saves waiting for a page refresh.
 * Improvement: General code refactoring.
+* Bug fix: Allowed text in JS files to be correctly localised.

 = 3.5.4 =